Saturday, 2 July 2005

 Then there was a group of Italian girls doing the dance with their west african teacher from Guinea Konkry.
 It was nothing like the lovely west African dances done by Footprints international from Ghana that I had seen in January.

-I am gearing up for more travel.
-Rome, London, Quito-Cuenca-Gauyaquil (all in Ecuador), all in July.
+I am gearing up for more travel in the next weeks - Rome, London, Quito-Cuenca-Gauyaquil (all in Ecuador), all in July.
 I am sure to get good pictures for the blogs.

 Thursday, 23 June 2005